EnterpriseDB/edb-ansible/README.md

 - The `~/.pgpassfile` folder and contained files are secured by assigning the permissions to `user` executing the playbook.
-- A password of 20 characters will be automatically created under: `~/.edb` folder.
 - The naming convention for the password file is: `<username>_pass`

 ## Playbook examples